HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 2. Verify that all interactive elements are properly sized for touch

-3. Check that forms and contact methods work seamlessly on mobile
+3. Check that forms and contact methods work well on mobile

 4. Ensure images and media display properly across device sizes